RosettaYH/GenAIProjects/README.md

 # Generative AI Projects

 ### ChatPDF
-A LangChain Chatbot that answers questions from uploaded PDFs
+A LangChain chatbot that answers questions from uploaded PDFs

 ### Translator
 A Tkinter-powered app for text translation

+### Image Extractor
+A chatbot that extracts answers from uploaded images using Gemini

-### Gemini Chat
+### Gemini-chatbot
-A React-based chatbot application using Gemini
+A React-based chatbot application using Gemini API